davibarreira/Vizagrams.jl/docs/src/tutorials/2_custommarks.md

 ```

 Note that many of the existing marks involve data visualization
-components, such as ticks, axes, legen and so on.
+components, such as ticks, axes, legend and so on.
 We are not going to
 use them now, as our goal is not to introduce the data visualization
 aspects of Vizagram.
 Let us instead start with some simpler examples: